 A regular bread maker is the most common type of bread maker and the one most of us are more familiar with.
 If you have a bread maker already, open the lid and look into your machine.
 I am willing to bet it looks a little something like this.

-You will see the heating element running around the bottom of the bread machine?
+You see the heating element running around the bottom of the bread machine?
 Every bread machine will use something similar to this.
 The metal rod conducts the electricity, which in turn, heats it up and cooks the bread.

 Convection Bread Maker vs Regular: The Differences